 Unused tee times cannot be carried forward- monthly or yearly.

-Maximum 4 players at any one time.
+Maximum of four players is permissible at any one time.

 Bookings of 8 or more players will be treated as a society and bookings must be made via email@example.com

 Corporate Members will only be allowed to use the corporate rounds entitlement for a Corporate Member and three guests as part of a society booking (4 in total)